GWR 4073 Class: Preservation

-As of 2024, three Castles are operational.
-Both 5043 and 7029 have mainline certificates with 4079 restricted to only operate on heritage lines.
-Two engines, 5029 and 5080, are being overhauled.
-5080 is due to have its boiler assessed in 2024 to ascertain the cost of its overhaul; to speed up the engine's return to service only the boiler is to be overhauled while its bottom-end remains intact.
+As of 2026, four Castles are operational.
+5029, 5043 and 7029 have mainline certificates with 4079 restricted to only operate on heritage lines.
+5080 is being overhauled, 5080 is due to have its boiler assessed to ascertain the cost of its overhaul; to speed up the engine's return to service only the boiler is to be overhauled while its bottom-end remains intact.
 The engine will only operate on heritage railways at first, but a full mechanical overhaul to mainline standards will be undertaken once enough money has been raised.
 The engine will eventually become part of Tyseley's pool of mainline certified alongside class members 5043 and 7029.
-In 2023, 5029 was undergoing a mainline standard overhaul to be completed by late 2024.

 4079 was originally planned to operate on the mainline following completion of its overhaul, but Didcot later announced that they intended to stop operating on the mainline, running only on heritage railways.
 Upon completion of its restoration, 7027 is also intended to operate only on heritage railways, however debate over its restoration continued.